-- a.
-Using or providing false information or identification to a Quinnipiac official (or to someone acting in the name of Quinnipiac) - b.
-Forgery, alteration, distribution or unauthorized possession of Quinnipiac documents, records or instruments of identification - c.
-Forgery, alteration, possession, manufacture or distribution of false identifications, documents or records - d.
-Unauthorized use of Quinnipiac's name or logo or failure to use Quinnipiac's name or logo in a manner consistent with its designated objectives - e.
-Any violation of the Quinnipiac University Computer and Information Resources Policy (https://catalog.qu.edu/handbooks/undergraduate/ university-policies/computer-information-resources/)
+- 1. Using or providing false information or identification to a Quinnipiac official (or to someone acting in the name of Quinnipiac) - 2.
+Forgery, alteration, distribution or unauthorized possession of Quinnipiac documents, records or instruments of identification - 3.
+Forgery, alteration, possession, manufacture or distribution of false identifications, documents or records - Unauthorized use of Quinnipiac's name or logo or failure to use Quinnipiac's name or logo in a manner consistent with its designated objectives - Any violation of the Quinnipiac University Computer and Information Resources Policy (https://catalog.qu.edu/handbooks/undergraduate/ university-policies/computer-information-resources/)